Yuzhifur/Sentra-Chatbot/README.md

   - "Remove Friend" button for existing friends
   - "Request Pending" status for sent requests
 - **Privacy**: Only you can view your own friends list and pending requests

+### 9. 🌗 Theme System
+- **Change theme**: Users can switch between light and dark theme in their user profile page
+  - Only in their own user profile, not other user's

+### 10. 🎨 Character Avatar Generation
+- **Generate Character Avatar**: Don't have a good avatar for your character?
+Try generating one!
+  - Generate an avatar based on filled information in character edit page
+  - Requires minimum character information to be filled

 ---